13 September is the eve of the Feast of the Glorious Cross. The feast marks the beginning of the final liturgical season of the Maronite year.

 After converting to Christianity, Saint Helena, the mother of Emperor Constantine, went on a pilgrimage to Jerusalem to search for the cross used in the Crucifixion.
 She positioned groups of believers on all of the hilltops between Constantinople and Jerusalem.
 During the search, she found three crosses down in the valley between the hills.
 To verify which Cross belonged to Jesus, Saint Helena brought sick people with her.
 Each sick person touched the crosses and it was when the sick person touched the third one and was healed that she knew it was the True Cross.
 She lit a bonfire as a signal which was then passed to Constantine with bonfires on all the hills.

-It is a wonderful tradition to teach our children and is one which you can prepare for on Wednesday night.
+It is a wonderful tradition to teach our children and is one which you can prepare for the eve of the feast the night of 12 September.
 You can light candles and place them around your house and teach your children of the triumph of light over darkness!

 Go back to The Exaltation of the Glorious Cross